jackfranklin/the-refactoring-tales/chapters/2-carousel.md

 ## Caching selectors

 This is something that everybody _should_ do but people don't always do it (I know I'm guilty). jQuery makes it so easy to quickly query the DOM for something that it's easy to just keep doing it and pay no attention to if you've done that previously or not.
-The common arguement for this is largely performance.
-Whilst there is an obvious performance increase if you can avoid doing something mutliple times, I would argue that today the main reason behind this should be the maintainability of your code.
-In the previous section we just swapped out occurences of `10000` with a constant which took us from 3 changes down to 1 if that number should change.
+The common argument for this is largely performance.
+Whilst there is an obvious performance increase if you can avoid doing something multiple times, I would argue that today the main reason behind this should be the maintainability of your code.
+In the previous section we just swapped out occurrences of `10000` with a constant which took us from 3 changes down to 1 if that number should change.

 ### Selector Abuse